Malnutrition: Future threats

 In the future, variety of factors could potentially disrupt global food supply and cause widespread malnutrition.
+According to UNICEF's projections, it is projected that almost 600 million people will be chronically undernourished in 2030.

 Global warming is of importance to food security.
 Almost all malnourished people (95%) live in the tropics and subtropics, where the climate is relatively stable.
-According to the latest Intergovernmental Panel on Climate Change reports, temperature increases in these regions are "very likely."
+According to the Intergovernmental Panel on Climate Change report in 2007, temperature increases in these regions are "very likely."
 Even small changes in temperatures can make extreme weather conditions occur more frequently.
 Extreme weather events, like drought, have a major impact on agricultural production, and hence nutrition.
 For example, the 1998–2001 Central Asian drought killed about 80 percent of livestock in Iran and caused a 50% reduction in wheat and barley crops there.
 Other central Asian nations experienced similar losses.
 An increase in extreme weather such as drought in regions such as Sub-Saharan Africa would have even greater consequences in terms of malnutrition.
 Even without an increase of extreme weather events, a simple increase in temperature reduces the productivity of many crop species, and decreases food security in these regions.

 Another threat is colony collapse disorder, a phenomenon where bees die in large numbers.
 Since many agricultural crops worldwide are pollinated by bees, colony collapse disorder represents a threat to the global food supply.

 Prevention

-Reducing malnutrition is key part of the United Nations' Sustainable Development Goal 2 (SDG2), "Zero Hunger," which aims to reduce malnutrition, undernutrition, and stunted child growth.
+Reducing malnutrition is key part of the United Nations' Sustainable Development Goal 2 (SDG2), "Zero Hunger", which aims to reduce malnutrition, undernutrition, and stunted child growth.
 Managing severe acute undernutrition in a community setting has received significant research attention.